 Until recently unstructured data was much more difficult to evaluate, due to the hundreds of human hours required to wade through it by hand.
 Fortunately, advancements in machine learning techniques like data mining, text analysis, and image recognition now make it possible to save time and improve unstructured data analysis.

-Unstructured data is growing quickly, due to increased use of digital applications and services.
+Unstructured information is growing quickly, due to increased use of digital applications and services.
 Some estimates say that 80-90% of company data is unstructured, and it continues to grow at an alarming rate per year.

 While structured data is important, unstructured data is even more valuable to businesses if analyzed correctly.
 It can provide a wealth of insights that statistics and numbers just can’t explain.